 As we navigate the spectrum of sensations, the practice begins to reveal the hidden messages in all those feelings— the ones in the body and the ones in the heart, the mind, the spirit.

 The tree stands not in resistance to the lightning that may strike around it, but in witness to it.

 When we stand witness to the disruptions of our life circumstances, we can choose to feel the emotions they bring up, and in deciding not to run from them and also not to indulge in them, those feelings can move through.

 When we allow emotions to move through us, we avoid their potential for getting stuck within us, which is one of the greatest sources of illness and disease.
-By seeing emotions as what Master Zhenzan Dao calls, “the weather,” we can let them flow in and out of our experience rather than clinging to them with our very resistance to them.
+By seeing emotions like the stars, we can learn to rely on them to help us navigate the landscapes of our experiences, letting them flow in and out of our experience rather than clinging to them with our very resistance to them.

 Our emotions become our teachers the way the sun and the rain, the wind and thunder are masters of change and grace in the physical world.

 In practicing the Chinese internal and martial arts we let the body teach us how to move through life gracefully, in harmony with what presents itself.